jamesthesnake/PumasDocs.jl/docs/src/basics/doses_subjects_populations.md

 ## PuMaSNDF

-The PuMaSNSF data format is a specification for building a `Subject` from tabular data.
+The PuMaSNDF is a specification for building a `Subject` from tabular data.
 Generally this tabular data is given by a database like a CSV.
 The following function parses the data: